fniessink/toisto/docs/software.md

 When using more than two languages is not essential to explain how things work, examples below may contain just two languages.

+### Letter case and punctuation in labels

+Labels can use both uppercase and lowercase letters, and any mix of them.
+Toisto will check the answers to quizzes in a case sensitive manner.

+Labels that contain complete sentences or utterances (for example, "Hello!") are written with an initial capital letter and with punctuation.
+Labels that contain individual words or phrases (for example, "days of the week") are not written with an initial capital, unless the first word is always written with a capital (for example, "I am"), and don't have punctuation.

 ### Labels with spelling variants

 When there are multiple ways to spell a label, use the pipe symbol to separate the alternatives.
 Toisto will only use the first of the alternatives to quiz the user, but will accept the other alternatives as answer.